 Key Takeaways

 FHRP is mandatory for any production network where users care about gateway uptime.
 Pick HSRP for Cisco-only environments, VRRP for multi-vendor, GLBP when you want active/active load balancing without per-VLAN tuning.
-Whichever you pick, align the active gateway with the STP root bridge per VLAN to avoid suboptimal traffic paths.
+Whichever you pick, align the active gateway with the STP root bridge per VLAN to avoid suboptimal traffic paths, and remember that the virtual IP is an ARP trick rather than a routing-table entry - which is why FHRP failover is sub-second and host-invisible.
 Bookmark this page, work through the cluster articles in order, and lab every failover.